kuvasz-uptime/kuvasz/README.md

 ## 📚  Further reading

 If you want to know more about the fundamentals of Kuvasz, head to the [**Events & Event handlers**](https://github.com/kuvasz-uptime/kuvasz/wiki/Events-&-Event-handlers) section!

+## ⁉️ Do you have a question?

+There is a dedicated room for Kuvasz on [Gitter](https://gitter.im/kuvasz-uptime/community).